workfloworchestrator/orchestrator-core/docs/architecture/application/graphql.md

     ...

-# Add the ProductBlockGraphql type to GRAPHQL_MODELS, which is used in auto-registration for already created product blocks.
+# Add the ProductBlockGraphql type to GRAPHQL_MODELS, which skips its auto-register and used for products or product blocks dependant on it.
-GRAPHQL_MODELS.update({"ProductBlockGraphql": ProductBlockGraphql})
+UPDATED_GRAPHQL_MODELS = DEFAULT_GRAPHQL_MODELS | {
+    "ProductBlockGraphql": ProductBlockGraphql,
+}

+app.register_graphql(query=OrchestratorQuery, graphql_models=UPDATED_GRAPHQL_MODELS)
 ```

-By following this example, you can effectively create the necessary GraphQL type for `ProductBlock` and ensure proper registration with `register_graphql()`.
+By following this example, you can effectively create the necessary GraphQL type for `ProductBlock` and ensure proper registration with `app.register_graphql()`.
 This will help you avoid any `Cannot find a Strawberry Type` scenarios and enable smooth integration of domain models with GraphQL.

 ### Scalars for Auto Registration

 When working with special types such as `VlanRanges` or `IPv4Interface` in the core module, scalar types are essential for the auto registration process.
-Scalar types enable smooth integration of these special types into the GraphQL schema, They need to be initialized before `register_graphql()`.
+Scalar types enable smooth integration of these special types into the GraphQL schema, They need to be initialized and can be added with a dict to `app.register_graphql(scalar_overrides={})`.

 Here's an example of how to add a new scalar: